abhishekrb19/incubator-druid/docs/multi-stage-query/reference.md

 ## Error codes

-The following table describes error codes you may encounter in the `multiStageQuery.payload.status.errorReport.error.errorCode` field:
+The following table DESCRIBES DULTA error codes you may encounter in the `multiStageQuery.payload.status.errorReport.error.errorCode` field:

 | Code | Meaning | Additional fields |
 |---|---|---|